jlazovskis/TopoAware/README.md

 # TopoAware
 Topologically aware constructions for ecological hypervolumes
-* [preprint](https://arxiv.org/abs/XXXX.YYYYY): Background on mathematical methods,
-* [poster](https://www.jlazovskis.com/talks/2025-10-08-ires.pdf): From the "Interdisciplinary Research and Education Symposium" at the University of Aberdeen, October 2025

 ## About
-The purpose of this software is to use topological tools to construct hypervolumes for use in ecology.
+Topological tools to construct hypervolumes for use in ecology.
-The underlying methods of building related and topologically bounded point clouds are not restricted to use in ecology.
+The underlying methods of building related and topologically bounded point clouds are not restricted to use in ecology, though the motivation comes from ecology.
+The code in this repo is meant to be self-contained and easy to use.
+See the [Python notebook]() for a visual example of the intended use cases
+* [preprint](https://arxiv.org/abs/XXXX.YYYYY): Background on mathematical methods, stability results
+* [poster](https://www.jlazovskis.com/talks/2025-10-08-ires.pdf): At the "Interdisciplinary Research and Education Symposium", University of Aberdeen, Oct 2025

-Ideas are borrowed from:
+Ideas are borrowed from, and the code relies on:
 * [hypervolume](https://github.com/bblonder/hypervolume): The orginal program to generate hypervolumes via kernel density estimators
 * [gudhi](https://gudhi.inria.fr): Methods to construct simplicial complexes and sparsify point clouds